August 12, 2021

 How Generative Design Can Flex

-Moreover, generative algorithms are not limited to structural design tasks.
-The approach is already being applied to other engineering domains, such as electrical and thermal design, fluid-flow optimization, optics, and acoustics.
-Architects and urban planners are even adopting generative techniques to optimize the layouts of buildings and city spaces.
-Similar algorithms are applied to complex optimization problems arising outside product design.
+Generative algorithms go beyond structural design.
+They’re already used in various engineering fields, including electrical and thermal design, fluid-flow optimization, optics, and acoustics.
+Architects and urban planners also adopt generative techniques to optimize building layouts and urban spaces.
+Additionally, similar algorithms tackle complex optimization challenges outside of traditional product design.

 Algorithmic Generative Designs’ Role with End-to-End Product Development

-Like other novel digital methodologies, generative design techniques have already shown that they can significantly boost performance in real-world applications.
-However, their full potential will not be reached until companies apply these concepts at scale and make them an integral part of product development processes.
+Generative design techniques have already proven their ability to enhance performance in real-world applications.
+However, their true potential will emerge only when companies apply these methods at scale and integrate them into product development.

-Companies must also apply generative design approaches across the entire commercialization process.
-Generative design algorithms can offer value at multiple points in the journey of a product from concept to market:
+Companies need to integrate generative design approaches throughout the entire commercialization process.
+These algorithms can add value at multiple stages, supporting a product’s journey from concept to market.

 • Initial Concept.
 Testing new shapes and geometries, translating innovative ideas from the designer’s mind into a tangible product.